Poisoning Web-Scale Training Datasets is Practical: Background Related Work

 \section{Background \& Related Work}

-Our work builds on existing knowledge of the risk of poisoning web-scale datasets, but focuses on the practical exploit vectors to launch such an attack.
+Our work builds on existing knowledge of the risk of poisoning large datasets, but focuses on the practical exploit vectors to launch such an attack.
 We outline why web-scale datasets have become of critical importance, known security risks of web-scale datasets, as well as auxiliary dataset quality issues that stem from ingesting uncurated data into models.

-\paragraph{Momentum towards uncurated datasets} Deep learning is most effective when applied to large datasets \cite{brown2020language,kaplan2020scaling}.
-But curating such datasets is expensive.
+\paragraph{Towards uncurated datasets} Deep learning is most effective when applied to large datasets \cite{brown2020language,kaplan2020scaling}.
+But curating such datasets is expensive,

-Even without manual labeling, the availability of training data has become a limiting factor for further improving model utility.
+and the availability of training data has become a limiting factor for improving model utility.
 For example, the scaling laws observed in the recent Chinchilla \cite{hoffmann2022training} language model indicate that training a compute-optimal 500 billion parameter model would require 11 \emph{trillion} tokens of training data---over $10\times$ more data than is currently used to train models of this size~\cite{chowdhery2022palm}.
 To drastically scale dataset sizes, it has become common to scrape data from a wider and wider range of untrusted and uncurated web sources.

 \paragraph{Security risk of poisoning attacks} Uncurated training datasets are prime targets for \emph{poisoning attacks} \cite{biggio2012poisoning}.
 For example, an adversary could modify the training dataset (``poisoning'' it) so that some targeted example will be misclassified by models trained on this dataset.
-Early poisoning attacks were designed to target fully-supervised classifiers \cite{gu2019badnets,chen2017targeted,shafahi2018poison} trained on curated datasets.
+Early poisoning attacks targeted fully-supervised classifiers \cite{gu2019badnets,chen2017targeted,shafahi2018poison} trained on curated datasets.
 These attacks often aim to be ``stealthy'', by altering data points in a manner indiscernible to human annotators~\cite{turner2018clean}.
 Attacks on uncurated datasets do not require this strong property.
-Recent work \cite{carlini2021poisoning, carliniterzis2021poisoning} shows that arbitrarily poisoning only $0.001\%$ of uncurated web-scale training datasets is sufficient to induce targeted model mistakes, or plant model ``backdoors''~\cite{chen2017targeted, gu2019badnets}.
+On these datasets, poisoning rates as low as 0.001\% have been shown effective~\cite{carlini2021poisoning, carliniterzis2021poisoning} at certain classes of poisoning attacks, e.g., targeted misclassification or planting model ``backdoors''~\cite{chen2017targeted, gu2019badnets}.